 Average Weather in Katowice Poland

-In Katowice, the temperature typically varies from 24°F to 75°F over the course of the year, and is rarely below 6°F or above 86°F.
+In Katowice, the summers are comfortable and partly cloudy and the winters are freezing, dry, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 24°F to 75°F and is rarely below 6°F or above 86°F.

 Average High and Low Temperature